NVIDIA/DALI/docs/installation.rst

   .. note::
     CUDA 11.0 build uses CUDA toolkit enhanced compatibility.
 It is built with the latest CUDA 11.x toolkit while it can run on the latest, stable CUDA 11.0 capable drivers (450.80 or later).
     Using the latest driver may enable additional functionality.
+More details can be found in
+    |compatibility link|_.

 .. code-block:: bash